Martin Cahill

-Martin "The General" Cahill (23 May 1949 – 18 August 1994) was an Irish crime boss from Dublin.
-He masterminded a series of burglaries and armed robberies, and was shot and killed while out on bail for kidnapping charges.
+Martin Cahill (23 May 1949 – 18 August 1994) was an Irish crime boss from Dublin.
+He masterminded a series of burglaries and armed robberies.
+He was shot and killed while out on bail for kidnapping charges.
 The Provisional Irish Republican Army took responsibility for Cahill's murder but no one was ever arrested or formally charged.

 The media referred to him by the sobriquet "The General".
 The name was also used by the media to discuss Cahill's activities while avoiding legal problems with libel.
 Cahill took particular care to hide his face from the media — he would spread the fingers of one hand and cover his face.

 Early life

-He was born in a slum district in Grenville Street in Dublin's north inner city, the second of twelve surviving children of Patrick Cahill, a lighthouse-keeper, and Agnes Sheehan.
+He was born in a slum district just off Mountjoy Square on Grenville Street in Dublin's north inner city, the second of twelve surviving children of Patrick Cahill, a lighthouse-keeper, and Agnes Sheehan.
 By the time he was in school, Martin and his older brother John were stealing food to supplement the family's income.
 In 1960, the family was moved to Captain's Road, Crumlin, as part of the Dublin slum clearances.
 Martin was sent to a Christian Brothers School (CBS) on the same road where he lived but was soon playing truant and committing frequent burglaries with his brothers.
 At 15, he attempted to join the Royal Navy, but was rejected, allegedly after offering to break into houses for them and because he had a criminal record.